stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/set-up-iot-central.md

     ![the edit dashboard button](../images/iot-central-dashboard-edit-button.png)

-1. In the "Ädd a tile" dialog, Select "Start with devices"
+1. In the "Add a tile" dialog, Select "Start with devices"

-1. From the *Configure Chart* panel, drop down the *Devices* list, and check the `Simulated Environment Monitor`.
+1. From the *Start with devices* panel, drop down the *Devices* list, and check the `Simulated Environment Monitor`.

     ![Selecting the simulated device](../images/iot-central-dashboard-temperature-tile-select-devices-dropdown.png)